Yoann Damet: FC Cincinnati

-On 7 May 2019, Cincinnati head coach Alan Koch was fired after starting the season with just 8 points through 11 games and, according to club president Jeff Berding, "a series of recent issues and a team culture that had deteriorated".
-As a result, Damet was named interim head coach while an international search was undertaken for a permanent replacement.
 Damet's first match as head coach was a 2–1 win on 11 May against his former club Montreal Impact.
 This ended both a seven-match winless streak and a 528-minute scoring drought for the club.
 However, this was followed by another losing streak which lasted six regular season matches.
 Damet's tenure as interim coach ended after 15 matches when FC Cincinnati announced the hiring of Ron Jans on 4 August.

-Jans resigned from his head coach position on 17 February 2020 amidst an investigation into his use of a racial slur.
+Jans resigned from his head coach position on 17 February 2020 amidst an investigation into his alleged use of a racial slur.
 The club once again selected Damet to serve as interim coach while a permanent replacement was sought.

 On 27 September 2021, Damet was released from the club along with head coach Jaap Stam and fellow assistant coach Said Bakkati.

+LA Galaxy

 Damet was named head coach of LA Galaxy II in USL Championship on 28 January 2022.
-Damet joined the LA Galaxy first team staff on 26 August 2022.
+Damet joined the LA Galaxy first team staff as an assistant coach on 26 August 2022.

+Columbus Crew

+On 17 January 2023, Columbus Crew announced the hire of several first-team coaching staffers, including Damet as an assistant coach.
+The hires came one month after Wilfried Nancy had taken over as Columbus's head coach in December.
+During Damet's time with the club, Columbus won MLS Cup 2023 and the 2024 Leagues Cup.

+St. Louis City SC

+After Nancy departed Columbus for Scottish club Celtic on 3 December 2025, some media outlets mentioned Damet as a possible next head coach for the club.
+But instead, on 16 December, Damet was named as the new head coach of St. Louis City SC, his first permanent head coaching position in Major League Soccer.
+Damet's hire came seven months after the firing of his predecessor, Olof Mellberg, and one month after the hire of sporting director Corey Wray.